-Garlic Herb Butter Roast Chicken with Root Vegetables is a one-pan meal with rustic elegance that everyone will enjoy!
-The chicken is rubbed with a lemony butter and herb blend then roasted alongside earthy root vegetables like potatoes, carrots, turnips and shallots.
+This roasted herbed chicken is a one-pan meal with rustic elegance everyone will enjoy!
+Garlic Herb Butter Roast Chicken with Root Vegetables is rubbed with a lemony butter and herb blend and then roasted alongside earthy root vegetables like potatoes, carrots, turnips and shallots.

-There’s something therapeutic about roasting a whole chicken, especially in the winter.
-The aroma, the rich golden color and the crispy skin is a culinary work of art!
+There's something therapeutic about roasting a whole chicken, especially in the winter.
+The aroma, the rich golden color and the crispy skin are a culinary work of art!

 It's a super easy process anyone can do and best of all, a whole roasted chicken often results in an extra meal or two along with some lovely, rich stock from the bones!

 This recipe is inspired by one from Giada de Laurentis so you know it's going to be good.
 Let's make it!
 But first...

 What type of chicken is best for roasting?

 There are four major types of chicken that are readily available at most grocery stores:

 - Broilers: Young chickens that are 6-8 weeks old and weigh approximately 2 ½ pounds.